An Algebra of Elliptic Commuting Variables and an Elliptic Extension of the Multinomial Theorem: Rosengren's extension of the Frenkel--Turaev summation by convolution

-These substitutions yield \eqref{eq:cf-Ar-FT} (after some rewriting).
-On the contrary, after rewriting the elliptic multinomial coefficients and weights in \eqref{eq:cf-Ar-FT} explicitly in terms of products of theta-shifted factorials, the restriction that $n_1,\ldots,n_r$ are non-negative integer parameters can be removed by repeated analytic continuation.
-This means that \eqref{eq:cf-Ar-FT} is actually equivalent to \eqref{eq:Ar-FT}.
+These substitutions yield~\eqref{eq:cf-Ar-FT} (after some rewriting).
+On the contrary, after rewriting the elliptic multinomial coefficients and weights in~\eqref{eq:cf-Ar-FT} explicitly in terms of products of theta-shifted factorials, the restriction that $n_1,\dots,n_r$ are non-negative integer parameters can be removed by repeated analytic continuation.
+This means that~\eqref{eq:cf-Ar-FT} is actually equivalent to~\eqref{eq:Ar-FT}.

-\begin{remark} While the above derivation of \eqref{eq:cf-Ar-FT} involved elliptic commuting variables and algebraic manipulations, it is not difficult to give combinatorial interpretations of the respective algebraic expressions in terms of weighted lattice paths in the $r$-dimensional integer lattice $\mathbb Z^r$.
-The multinomial $(X_1+\cdots+X_r)^N$ can be interpreted as the generating function for lattice paths starting in the origin and consisting of $N$ unit steps where the $i$th of the $r$ different unit steps increase the $i$th coordinate in $\mathbb Z^r$ by one while not changing the other coordinates.
-With other words, starting in the origin, after $N$ steps, the path reaches a point in the intersection of $\mathbb Z^r$ with the hyperplane $z_1+\dots+z_r=N$.
-In this interpretation, for any $r$-tuple of non-negative integers $(k_1,\ldots,k_r)$ whose $i$th component is positive, the weight of the unit step
+\begin{Remark} While the above derivation of \eqref{eq:cf-Ar-FT} involved elliptic commuting variables and algebraic manipulations, it is not difficult to give combinatorial interpretations of the respective algebraic expressions in terms of weighted lattice paths in the $r$-dimensional integer lattice $\mathbb Z^r$.
+The multinomial $(X_1+\cdots+X_r)^N$ can be interpreted as the generating function for lattice paths starting at the origin and consisting of $N$ unit steps where the $i$th of the $r$ different unit steps increases the $i$th coordinate in $\mathbb Z^r$ by one while not changing the other coordinates.
+In other words, starting at the origin, after $N$ steps, the path reaches a point in the intersection of $\mathbb Z^r$ with the hyperplane $z_1+\dots+z_r=N$.
+In this interpretation, for any $r$-tuple of non-negative integers $(k_1,\dots,k_r)$ whose $i$th component is positive, the weight of the unit step